 Relaxing hot springs, unbeatable views

 The Aso Uchinomaki Onsen area is a great place to find a new favorite hot spring, with several bathhouses all directly fed by the same natural underground spring.
-Entry to the baths costs between 100 to 500 yen each, making it possible for you to visit several different onsen in one day on a budget.
+Bathing fees range from 100 to 1,000 yen, making it possible for you to visit several different types of hot springs in one day on a budget.

 There are plenty of other hot spring towns in and around Aso if you want to get some more soaking in before leaving the area.
-Yunotani Onsen Village and Tarutama Onsen Village are well worth visiting, as is Jigoku Onsen—Hell's hot spring.
+Tarutama Onsen Village and Jigoku Onsen (Hell's Hot Spring) are well worth visiting.

 Aso's best scenic drives